jaysongiroux/assemblyline/README.md

 threelane.py - 3 lane
 <br>
 <br>
-*.txt - containes transition times, process times and enter/exit times.
+*.txt - contains transition times, process times and enter/exit times.
 <br>
 <b>Enter/ Exit </b>
 the first line in process times is the enter times and the second line in the process times file is the exit times.